Render of Brigalow Peaking Power Plant

 CS Energy is focused on developing clean energy hubs around our existing sites to maximise the use of existing attributes, including a highly skilled workforce, large amounts of land, connection infrastructure, and strong community relationships.

-The Kogan Clean Energy Hub (near the towns of Brigalow and Chinchilla) is the most advanced, with the Chinchilla Battery and the Kogan Renewable Hydrogen Demonstration Plant both nearing completion and expected to be operational in early 2024.
+The Kogan Energy Hub (near the towns of Brigalow and Chinchilla) also includes the Chinchilla Battery and the Kogan Renewable Hydrogen Demonstration Plant.

-The Western Downs, where the Kogan Clean Energy Hub is located, is known as the energy capital of Queensland and offers excellent connections into the existing power grid.
+The Western Downs, where the Kogan Energy Hub is located, offers excellent connections into the existing power grid.
 The Brigalow Peaking Power Plant will connect into the Banana Bridge substation, located next to the Chinchilla Battery, requiring only a few hundred metres of new transmission line on CS Energy-owned land.

 More information